 --Brainstorming retirement including do you want to stay or move?
 How will you manage a 401K or save for it?

---What are your fears, and how do you handle them?
+--What are your fears and insecurities, and how do you handle them?
 Do you have doubts?
 Where does that doubt stem from?

 Remember, as I said, we spend years preparing for a career.
 We start in elementary school, then move to middle, then high school.
 Then maybe you go to college, perhaps even further.
 Yet, for the most important role you'll have--husband/wife, father/mother--you really don't get any kind of training.
 You're kind of just thrown into it, and if you're fortunate enough to have good parents, maybe they can help you.
 But for all of those who don't, you're on your own.
 So, take the time to invest a little bit of time, money, and energy into a program that can hopefully help your relationship develop further, iron out some of the kinks before you get married, and build a better foundation for your lives.
 It's fun, insightful, and hopefully, you'll come out as a better couple as well as better people.
 And considering the time and money spent on your formal education, it's a fraction of that!

 Once again, I am not going to lecture anyone on how to be in a long-term relationship.
 I've never even made it to six months!
 I am well aware of my own limitations.
 But do NOT take this commitment lightly.
-And PLEASE, DO NOT think of divorce as an option when you're going into it!
-All too often I remember people taking a very blasé approach to marital commitment (in Kentucky where I grew up specifically), and I just think to myself that doing so is setting yourself up for failure.
+And while it might seem self-evident, I think it's important to not enter into a marriage thinking of divorce as an option.
+Yes, sometimes divorce is necessary.
+However, all too often I see people taking a very blasé approach to marital commitment (in Kentucky/the U.S. where I grew up specifically), and I just think to myself that doing so is setting yourself up for failure.
 Instead, breathe, and be patient with one another.
-If you're prepared going into it, you can almost always work things out.
+If you're prepared going into it, you can often work things out.
 This is why things programs like premarital counseling exist, and why you shouldn't rush into things.
 Take the time.
 Talk about everything beforehand--I know so many of you do.
-Don't get married because you feel pressure either--from a partner, family, friends, life, society, or a biological clock.
+If it doesn't work, there is also marital or pre/post divorce counseling.
+And don't get married because you feel pressure either--from a partner, family, friends, life, society, or a biological clock.
 Do it because you really want to build a life with the other person.
 I don't mean to come across as offensive.
 Perhaps I'm also pushing too many of my own values.
 I really don't mean to preach.
 You don't have to believe in monogamy or marriage.
 And that's fine if that's what you both want.
 But marriage all too often these days is looked at as a joke.
-However, it is NOT child's play.
+However, it is NOT child's play (especially when children are involved).
 It is very serious.
 Sometimes, life just doesn't work out.
 But make sure you're prepared going in.
 Do it for each other, do it for your families, do it for your friends, do it for your kids, do it for yourselves.
 Because no one, none of those people I just listed want to see you turn into this.

 Spread the love,